-Ella Associate, Micro Sales UK Securities division, London
+Ella Executive Director/Vice President, Micro Sales UK Securities Division, London

 On my first day, I attended training in the New York office along with a huge number of people my age from all over the world.